Taughannock Falls: The Tallest Single-Drop Waterfall East of the Rockies

 This is an amazing place to visit – even the tiniest waterfalls are lovely!

-When you’re done exploring the gorge, you can go for a swim on the banks of Lake Cayuga — this is also part of the park!
-I loved the diving platform.
+When you’re done exploring the gorge, you can go for a swim on the banks of Lake Cayuga, which is also part of the park.
+I especially loved the diving platform.

-If you’re lucky enough to be at this park in the summer on weekend (or some Thursday evenings in the summer), you can start or end your hiking and swimming adventure with a trip to the Ithaca Farmers Market.
-This market takes place in a covered pavilion …
+Should you be lucky enough to visit Taughannock Falls in Ithaca, New York, on a weekend between April and November, you can start or end your hiking and swimming adventure with a trip to the Ithaca Farmers Market.
+Just fifteen minutes from the park, the market takes place in a long, covered pavilion.

 1. Actually, Fall Creek Falls in Tennessee is a single drop (plunge) waterfall of 256 feet, exceeding Taughannock Falls by 41 feet.